The MinuteMan Advanced Core Monitor is a new concept in Reactor Core

 core simulators simultaneously.
 This feature allows new core

+simulators to be operated in parallel prior to replacement.
 MinuteMan has been designed to make upgrades easy and transparent to

 the user so that the MinuteMan Core Monitoring System will be able to take